 Premium Provider status includes a lot of benefits to your institution including marketing of your OET course, use of the Premium Provider logo and targeted marketing to enrolled OET candidates.
 As a result, Premium Provider status also comes with some responsibilities about how you use these benefits to maintain the integrity of the PPP.

-• Emails recommending our premium providers will be sent out to candidates who have had problems with passing OET.
+• Emails recommending our Premium Providers will be sent out to candidates as part of our nurture campaign following their registration for the test.
 This email will also contain a link to our page of premium providers.

-• Links to the premium providers page being made more prominent on our website.
+• Links to the Premium Providers page being prominent on our website.

-If you are a currently delivering OET courses, the materials you use in your classes may require only small adjustments to improve them to the test-ready standard but we encourage you to create new materials to submit for your Premium Provider application as the OET experts will be assessing them based on the criteria included in PPP and only meeting these criteria will lead to a pass grade.
+If you are a currently delivering OET courses, the materials you use in your classes may be suitable for some stages in your Lesson 5 submission.
+The OET experts will be assessing your submission based on the criteria included in PPP so you will need to ensure your materials meet these.

 The Teacher Shared Library is designed to be a collaborative experience and for this reason, requests to view but not share or pay to view will not be accepted.

-OET will be modernised in late 2018 and PPP will provide support for institutions to smoothly transition your course for the first date of the modernised test and ensure you continue to provide the same level of valuable support for our candidates.
-An application fee will not be charged for a re-sit of PPP when the test is modernised.
+OET will be updated in September 2018 and PPP will provide support for institutions to smoothly transition your course for the first date of the modernised test and ensure you continue to provide the same level of valuable support for our candidates.
 Services offered to providers includes:

-- Lessons on how to teach the new version of OET
+- Lessons on how to teach the updated version of OET